ember-cli/eslint-plugin-ember/docs/rules/no-html-safe.md

 `htmlSafe` marks a string as safe for unescaped output with Ember templates so you can render it as HTML. `htmlSafe` does **not** perform input sanitization.
 While useful this can inadvertently open you up to Cross-site Scripting (XSS) vulnerabilities, especially if the string was generated from user input or some other untrusted source. **You should only ever use `htmlSafe` with trusted or sanitized input**.

+Note: this rule is not in the `recommended` configuration because there are legitimate usages of `htmlSafe`.

 ## Rule Details

 This rule prevents importing the `htmlSafe` utillity from `@ember/template` (or `@ember/string` for older Ember versions);